Traveling for Care?

 Whether you're crossing the country or the globe, we make it easy to access world-class care at Johns Hopkins.

 The Johns Hopkins Cancer Rehabilitation Program is a comprehensive interdisciplinary program developed to provide outpatient rehabilitation to all cancer patients and survivors in need, whether you are newly diagnosed or long finished with treatment.
 Our goal is to improve daily function and quality of life for the cancer survivor.
 We create customized programs to address a wide range of symptoms and diagnoses for each type of cancer.
 Our experienced team of therapists and physicians work with individuals to address rehabilitation needs for a variety of conditions including:

-Our rehabilitation team has specialized training through the STAR Program™ (Survivorship Training and Rehab Program).
+Our rehabilitation team is one of the few programs in the country to have specialized training through the STAR Program™ (Survivorship Training and Rehab Program).
 We are uniquely qualified to understand the effects of cancer and cancer treatments on daily life.
+Our team includes physical and occupational therapists as well as physiatrists (rehabilitation doctors) who will work with your oncologists to ensure the most appropriate course of treatment.
 Our goal is to improve your daily function and quality of life.